 Note: If you do not see the Yellow flags you did not do anything wrong.
 Just means the Webmaster is in the site and adding more flags to the maps.
 Do not let that stop you from viewing the map.
 Depending upon your Internet speed, the load time for the map may take as long as 10 seconds.

-Selecting the box at the top left of the map, will provide access to turning on or off the various layers.
-Selecting the box at the top right of the map, will enlarge the map.
+Selecting the box at the top left of the map, labeled MASTER, will provide access to turning on or off the various layers.
+Selecting the square box at the top right of the map along with the wheel on your mouse will enlarge the map.

 There are ten (10) layers that contains nineteen (19) varies items that may be of interest to truck campers and others while planning a road trip.
 The map is “a work in progress” and mostly based upon the recommendations of fellow truck campers.
 Updating the map, as well as other pages on the site, occurs when internet service and time is available while we are on the road.